SmartMeshFoundation/Photon/docs/contract_spec.md

 ## Project Specification
 ###  Feature Highlight
 ####Cooperative Settling Channel
 Under most circumstances, both channel participants are Cooperative.
 Hence, any channel participant attempting to unilaterally close the channel will boost the time consuming and cost.
-In order to minimize cost, smartraiden adds up a feature to cooperative settling the channel in which both channel participants have no need to submit their most recent pre-signed balance proof on-chain, just to sign the signature to show the agreement to the final state.
+In order to minimize cost, photon adds up a feature to cooperative settling the channel in which both channel participants have no need to submit their most recent pre-signed balance proof on-chain, just to sign the signature to show the agreement to the final state.
 If approved, channel settle can be immediately processed, normally within 20 secs, tokens will be allocated accordingly to accounts of this channel participants.

 ####  Withdraw without closing the channel
  The participants of the channel can withdraw part of the funds from the channel to their accounts without closing the channel by consensus.
 Due to the potential risk of replay attack, Field `open_block_number` has to be reset after withdraw, otherwise, channel participants have the chance to utilize used BalanceProofs to fraud and make an undeserved profit.

 #### More perfect support for third-party delegation
-We add much more Third-party delegation serviecs in our new contract, so that channel participants can join our SmartRaiden network and secure their assets on the condition of no internet connection.
+We add much more Third-party delegation serviecs in our new contract, so that channel participants can join our photon network and secure their assets on the condition of no internet connection.
 Major feature supported in our new contract includes

 - Delegate `updateBalanceProof`
 - Delegate `unlock`